 Sunday brought to a close the UK's biggest genealogy event, it was a brilliant weekend with plenty of family discoveries!
 We all look forward to seeing you again next year in 2014!

 In this section of the website you can find out everything you need to know about getting to Who Do You Think You Are?
-LIVE at London Olympia National Hall.
+LIVE at Olympia London National.

 Address: Olympia, Hammersmith Road, London W14 8UX

 Click here to visit the Olympia London website

 Click here to download a map of the larger surrounding area of the Olympia London venues (shows a wider area around the venues, with extensive travel and parking information, specific to Olympia)

 The Transport for London (tfl) website has all the up-to-the-minute information about travelling to Olympia via tube, train and bus services.

 Tfl have a useful Journey Planner which will help you plan your route to Olympia whether you need to travel by tube, bus, rail, or, even boat!
 It will plan your journey for you and clearly instruct you on how to get to your destination.
 Click on the box below to access their Journey Planner tool.